 On Feb.
 28, the Renton Police Department was contacted about Reyna’s disappearance.
 Their investigation led them to the Renton home where Hernandez and Castaneda lived, the latter telling police that he did not know where his father or Reyna were.

-Phone records indicated that Hernandez had left Renton at 11:17 a.m.
-Feb.
+Phone records indicated that Hernandez had left Renton at 11:17 a.m. on Feb.
 26, which was almost an hour after Reyna had entered his house, and that he had traveled to Seattle before arriving in Calexico, California, 47.5 hours later.

 On March 8, Renton police were informed by Castenada that a news article in the Mexicali area of Mexico had reported on an unidentified transgender woman’s body being found in a cemetery and that local police were seeking identification assistance.
 Photos of Reyna’s tattoos were then sent to Mexico, confirming her identity.